DhivakaranRavi/Node-Express-Typescript/README.md

 Currently redis cache not working.

-if you want check works redis please uncomment and comment the following line in  src/app/controller/school.ts and restart the server
+if you want check works redis please add and comment the following line in  src/app/controller/school.ts and restart the server

 ```
             request['redis'].set(